 Call your child's healthcare provider right away if any of these occur:

-Symptoms do not go away after 3 days
+Symptoms don't go away after 3 days

-Inability to urinate due to pain
+Inability to pee due to pain

 Increased redness or rash in the genital area